mt8/wp-rekogni/readme.txt

 == Screenshots ==

+1. Input Your AWS IAM settings.
-1. Select the post you want to assign tags and perform bulk editing.
+2. Select the post you want to assign tags and perform bulk editing.

 == Frequently Asked Questions ==